fathy20/RC_CAR/README.md

-# RC_CAR
-Autonomous Car Project
-Overview
-This project aims to design and implement an autonomous car that can navigate a course without any human intervention.
-Using embedded systems such as sensors and actuators, the car processes environmental inputs and makes real-time decisions to control its movement.

-The system supports multiple operation modes, including manual control and several autonomous navigation methods.

-Author
-Eng.
-Fathy Ahmed

-WhatsApp: +201002137288

-Features
-Initialization of the car's embedded control system

-Bluetooth communication for mode and velocity selection

-Four operational modes:

-Manual Mode — Car direction controlled manually via Bluetooth commands

-Line Follower Mode — Car follows a line track using IR sensors

-Ultrasonic Mode — Car automatically navigates using ultrasonic obstacle detection

-Map Line Mode — Advanced line tracking possibly using predefined maps or path algorithms

-How It Works
-The system initializes hardware and peripherals.

-Bluetooth communication prompts the user to select velocity (1 to 4).

-Bluetooth communication prompts the user to select mode (1 to 4).

-Based on the mode selected, the car runs the respective control algorithm continuously.

-Hardware and Software Components
-Microcontroller: ATMEGA32 (assumed from schematic)

-Motor Driver: L298N

-Sensors: Ultrasonic sensor (HC-SR04), IR line sensors

-Communication: Bluetooth module for remote input

-Software: Embedded C with modular functions for different driving modes

-Files Provided
-main.c — Main control program

-APP_DRIVER/MultipleTasksCar_Interface.h (not provided here) — Interface header with key functions for control

-CAR.pdf — Hardware schematic and wiring diagram

-Notes
-Velocity and mode inputs are characters '1' to '4' received over Bluetooth.

-The main loop executes the selected mode indefinitely.

-Modular design facilitates easy extension or modification of modes.
+# Autonomous Car Project

+---

+## Project Overview
+This project aims to design and implement an **autonomous car** capable of navigating a predefined course **without human intervention**.
+By integrating embedded systems technologies such as sensors, actuators, and real-time control algorithms, the car can perceive its environment, make intelligent decisions, and respond accordingly.

+---

+## Author
+**Eng.
+Fathy Ahmed**
+📞 WhatsApp: +201002137288

+---

+## Features
+- **Multi-mode Operation**:
+  - **Manual Mode**: Direct control via Bluetooth commands.
+  - **Line Follower Mode**: Uses IR sensors to follow a line on the track.
+  - **Ultrasonic Mode**: Detects obstacles and navigates automatically using ultrasonic sensors.
+  - **Map Line Mode**: Advanced line navigation based on predefined path mapping.

+- **Bluetooth Communication** for selecting:
+  - Velocity level (1 to 4)
+  - Operation mode (1 to 4)

+- **Real-time Decision Making** and control for smooth autonomous driving.

+---

+## System Architecture
+- **Microcontroller**: ATMEGA32
+- **Motor Driver**: L298N
+- **Sensors**: HC-SR04 Ultrasonic sensor, IR line sensors
+- **Communication Module**: Bluetooth
+- **Programming Language**: Embedded C

+---

+## Usage Instructions
+1. **Initialization**: On startup, the system initializes all hardware components and drivers.
+2. **Velocity Selection**: The user sets the velocity level via Bluetooth (input values `'1'` to `'4'`).
+3. **Mode Selection**: The user selects the operation mode via Bluetooth (input values `'1'` to `'4'`).
+4. **Execution**: The car continuously executes the selected mode algorithm:
+   - `'1'`: Manual control
+   - `'2'`: Line follower
+   - `'3'`: Ultrasonic automatic navigation
+   - `'4'`: Map line navigation

+---

+## File Structure
+- **`main.c`** — Main program handling initialization, mode & velocity selection, and control loop.
+- **`APP_DRIVER/MultipleTasksCar_Interface.h`** — Interface header for car control tasks (required).
+- **`CAR.pdf`** — Hardware schematic and wiring diagram for the autonomous car system.

+---

+## Notes
+- Bluetooth commands must be within the character range `'1'` to `'4'` to be valid.
+- The design emphasizes modularity, allowing easy enhancement and integration of additional control modes.
+- Proper power management and sensor calibration are essential for reliable operation.

+---

+## Contact & Support
+For any questions or support regarding this project, please contact:
+**Eng.
+Fathy Ahmed** — WhatsApp: +201002137288

+---

+Thank you for your interest in this Autonomous Car project!
+Drive safe, innovate, and keep exploring embedded systems! 🚗🤖